Table of Contents

 Other online accounts

 INSERTS IN THE ORDER OF SERVICE 5.4.0

 Policy: It is the policy of MVUU regarding extra inserts in the Order of Service that they must

 Insert may be formatted and printed by the Church Administrator if it does not compete with work priorities.
 If the Church Administrator is unable to produce the insert, then the requestor must produce it.

 Each fiscal year, a budget is created by the Finance committee, amended and/or approved by the Board of Trustees, and presented to the congregation at a special congregational meeting for final approval by majority.
 (See Bylaws, Article V, Section 3.)

 Requests for budget allocations must be submitted according to the schedule established by the Board of Trustees and Finance Committee.

 Funding established by the budget of MVUU is designated for the sole purpose of support for the staff, facilities and programs of the congregation.
 Except for required dues or fees related to congregational affiliation with or participation in programs or activities of the UUA, UU districts, or for Board approved memberships that support MVUU’s mission.

 MVUU will not act as an agent for or be the administrator for programs external to MVUU.
-Support for such activities may take the form of special collections or sharing of collections at Sunday Practices with proper approvals (Board or Justice Coordinating Council).
+Support for such activities may take the form of special collections or sharing of collections at Sunday Service with proper approvals (Board or Justice Coordinating Council).